kalixt/slovak-municipalities/README.md

 A simple list of all Slovak municipalities sorted alphabetically in ASCII order.

 Municipalities with identical names have their respective districts in brackets.
-E.g.
+E.g.:
-Abrahámovce (okres Bardejov)
+<pre>Abrahámovce (okres Bardejov)
-Abrahámovce (okres Kežmarok)
+Abrahámovce (okres Kežmarok)</pre>